nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 **Owner** is a Tezos address which can hold tokens.

-An operator, other than the owner, MUST be approved to manage tokens held by the owner to transfer them from the owner account.
+An operator, other than the owner, MUST be approved to manage specific tokens held by the owner to transfer them from the owner account.

 FA2 interface specifies an entrypoint to update operators.
 Operators are permitted per specific token owner and token ID (token type).
 Once permitted, an operator